-As a user of the Virginia Community College System's (VCCS) information technology resources, I understand and agree to abide by the following acceptable use agreement terms.
+As a user of the Virginia Community College System's local and shared computer systems, I understand and agree to abide by the following acceptable use agreement terms.
 These terms govern my access to and use of the information technology applications, services and resources of the VCCS and the information they generate.

-The College granted access to me as a necessary privilege in order to perform authorized functions at the college where I am currently enrolled.
-I will not knowingly permit the use of my entrusted access control mechanism for any purposes other than those required to perform authorized functions related to my status as a student.
-These include logon identification, password, workstation identification, user identification, file protection keys or production read or write keys.
+The college has granted access to me as a necessary privilege in order to perform authorized functions at the institution where I am currently enrolled.
+I will not knowingly permit use of my entrusted access control mechanism for any purposes other than those required to perform authorized functions related to my status as a student.
+These include logon identification, password, workstation identification, user identification, digital certificates or 2-factor authentication mechanisms.

 I will not disclose information concerning any access control mechanism unless properly authorized to do so by my enrolling college.
-I will not use any access mechanism that the VCCS has not expressly assigned to me.
+I will not use any access mechanism that the college has not expressly assigned to me.
+I will treat all information maintained on the college computer systems as strictly confidential and will not release information to any unauthorized person.